cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ##### Verifier

-Verifiers prove new `Commit` generated from a blockchain.
-It is expected to prove a `Commit` efficiently; more efficient than replaying `Consensus` logic for given parent `Commit` and the transactions. `Commit.p` provides the proof that the verifier can use.
-Verifiers assume the following properties will be satisfied for the `Commit`s:
+Verifiers prove new `Header` generated from a blockchain.
+It is expected to prove a `Header` efficiently; more efficiently than replaying `Consensus` logic for given parent `Header` and the transactions. `Header.p` provides the proof that the verifier can use.
+Verifiers assume the following properties will be satisfied for the `Header`s:

-1. `Commit`s have no more than one direct child
+1. `Header`s have no more than one direct child

 * Satisfied if: deterministic safety
-* Possible violation scenario: validator double signing, miner double spend
+* Possible violation scenario: validator double signing, deep chain reorg

-2. `Commit`s have at least one direct child
+2. `Header`s have at least one direct child

 * Satisfied if: liveness, lightclient verifier continuability
 * Possible violation scenario: synchronized halt, incompatible hard fork

-3. `Commit`s' accumulator root are valid transition from the parents'
+3. `Header`s' accumulator root are valid transition from the parents'

 * Satisfied if: decentralized block generation, well implemented state machine
 * Possible violation scenario: invariant break, validator cartel

 // XXX: should it be described on the connection spec?
-If a `Commit` is submitted to the chain(and optionally passed some challenge period for fraud proof), then it is assured that the packet is finalized so the application logic can process it.
+If a `Header` is submitted to the chain(and optionally passed some challenge period for fraud proof), then it is assured that the packet is finalized so the application logic can process it.
-If a `Commit` is proven to violate one of the properties, but still can be verified, the tracking chain should detect and take action on the event to prevent further impact.
+If a `Header` is proven to violate one of the properties, but still can be verified, the tracking chain should detect and take action on the event to prevent further impact.
 See (link for the ICS for equivocation and fraud proof) for details.

 ##### Accumulator Root

-`TrustedCommit` contains an accumulator root, which identifies the whole state of the corresponding blockchain at the point of time that the commit is generated.
+`RootOfTrust` contains an accumulator root, which identifies the whole state of the corresponding blockchain at the point of time that the commit is generated.
 It is expected that the verifying inclusion or exclusion of certain data in the accumulator is done efficient.
 See ICS23 for the details about the `AccumulatorRoot`s.

 ##### Consensus

-`Consensus` is a blockchain protocol which actually generates a list of `Commit` from the latest state and the incoming transactions.
-While the chains on the network does not directly proving the consensus process, it is expected that the consensus algorithms will generate valid `Commit`s.
+`Consensus` is a blockchain protocol which actually generates a list of `Header` from the latest state and the incoming transactions.
+While the chains on the network does not directly proving the consensus process, it is expected that the consensus algorithms will generate valid `Header`s.

 ### Example Implementation